ascrnet/Joy2Bplus/README.md

 ## Games

-A [list](https://github.com/ascrnet/Joy2Bplus/wiki/Games) of currently available games and how to test them on Altirra emulator
+A [list](https://github.com/ascrnet/Joy2Bplus/wiki/Games) of currently available games and how to test them on Altirra emulator for ATARI XL-XE

+Compatible games for ATARI 2600 with [two buttons](https://atariage.com/forums/topic/158430-rom-hacks-to-support-2-buttons-with-genesis-controllers).

 <a name="Purchase"/>